kevinchanaka/ansible-kubernetes-cluster/README.md

 ## Usage

+Populate the `group_vars/all.yml` and `hosts.yml` with appropriate configuration

+Run the following command to install packages and kubernetes components required for cluster creation.
+This will also reboot the targeted nodes if required

+`ansible-playbook -i hosts.yml prerequisites.yml`

-Populate the `group_vars/all.yml` and `hosts.yml` with appropriate configuration and run the following command to provision the cluster
+Next, run the following command to provision the cluster

 `ansible-playbook -i hosts.yml cluster-create.yml`